-The South Florida Water Management District has begun a multiyear effort to ensure a 10.4-mile section of the Hillsboro Canal can continue to provide adequate flood protection for residents of Palm Beach and Broward counties.
+The South Florida Water Management District has begun a multiyear effort to ensure a 10.5-mile section of the Hillsboro Canal can continue to provide adequate flood protection for residents of Palm Beach and Broward counties.
 The project will improve the stability of canal banks that have eroded over decades of service, and it will restore the canal to its designed capacity by dredging accumulated sediment.
-The project is scheduled to begin in October 2013.

 Broward County Water Resources Task Force and Technical Team: The Broward County Water Resources Task Force was formed in September 2008.
 Participants include representatives from Broward County, municipalities, independent districts the South Florida Water Management District and other state and county agencies.

 Updating FEMA Flood Zone Maps: The South Florida Water Management District is working to upgrade the 38-mile Broward County portion of South Florida's East Coast Protective Levee.
 This effort aligns with development of new Federal Emergency Management Agency (FEMA) flood zone maps for the county.

 Broward County Know the Flow Course: This free, half-day seminar provides an overview of water management in South Florida with a specific emphasis on what Broward County residents and property managers can do to better manage and conserve water resources.
 The course was developed through a cooperative project between Broward County and the South Florida Water Management District. more »

 Broward Leaders Water Academy: In an effort to inform local elected officials and community leaders on the challenges of water management, the South Florida Water Management District is partnering with Broward County to hold its second Broward Leaders Water Academy.
 View Presentations and Photos - January 19, 2011 - present